-Our flagship product line, Protandim[®], competes in the dietary supplements market, which is large, highly competitive and fragmented.
+Our flagship product line, Protandim®, competes in the dietary supplements market, which is large, highly competitive and fragmented.
 Participants include specialty retailers, supermarkets, drugstores, mass merchants, multi-level marketing organizations, on-line merchants, mail-order companies, and a variety of other smaller participants.
 Many of our competitors have greater financial and other resources available to them and possess better manufacturing, independent distribution and marketing capabilities than we do.
-We believe some of these competitors with greater resources are currently working on developing and releasing products that will compete directly with the Protandim[®] product line and be marketed as NRF1 and Nrf2 activators.
-One or more of these products could significantly reduce the demand for the Protandim[®] product line and have a material adverse effect on our revenue.
+We believe some of these competitors with greater resources are currently working on developing and releasing products that will compete directly with the Protandim® product line and be marketed as NRF1 and Nrf2 activators.
+One or more of these products could significantly reduce the demand for the Protandim® product line and have a material adverse effect on our revenue.
 We believe that the market is also highly sensitive to the introduction of new products, including various prescription drugs, which may rapidly capture a significant share of the market.
 Moreover, because of regulatory restrictions concerning claims about the efficacy of dietary supplements, we may have difficulty differentiating our products from our competitors' products, and competing products entering the dietary supplements market could harm our revenue.
 In the United States and Japan, we also compete for sales with heavily advertised national brands manufactured by large pharmaceutical and food companies, as well as other retailers.
 In addition, as some products become more mainstream, we experience increased competition for those products as more participants enter the market.
-Our international operations.
-We may not be able to compete effectively and our attempt to do so may result in increased pricing pressure, which may result in lower margins and have a material adverse effect on our results of operations and financial condition.
+Our international competitors include large international pharmacy chains, major international supermarket chains, and other large U.S.-based companies with international operations.
+We may not be able to compete effectively and our attempt to do so may result in increased pricing pressure, which may result in lower margins and have a material adver